25 Future Technology Megatrends and Predictions – Tech that shapes our world

 Internet of Things (IoT)

-IoT is a network of interconnected devices and sensors that all communicate with each other and collect and exchange data.
+The Internet of Things (IoT) is a network of interconnected devices and sensors that all communicate, collect and share data.
 From the smart home to industrial IoT in machines or factories, this trend enables a comprehensive understanding of our environment.
-IoT is like live measurement of our world.
-With this data and live measurements, we can drive many innovations that improve the quality of life, protect against accidents and drive new inventions in the economy.
-However, it can also lead to us being tracked at every turn.
-For example, smartphones have become smart devices that measure our health, analyze our movement profiles, divide us into groups and segments, and become one of the largest surveillance elements of humanity.
+IoT is like a live measurement of our world.
+With this data and live measurements, we can drive many innovations that improve the quality of life, protect against accidents and drive new inventions in business.
+But it can also lead to us being tracked at every turn.
+For example, smartphones have become intelligent devices that measure our health, analyse our movement profiles, divide us into groups and segments, and become one of humanity’s biggest surveillance devices.

 Distributed Ledger Technologies & Blockchain

 Blockchain is the best-known example of distributed ledger technologies and promises a new paradigm for trust and security in the digital world.
-This is due to the fact that it promises to be a decentralized, immutable system for storing sensitive data.
-Decentralized databases like blockchain definitely have a possibility for diverse application areas.
+This is because it promises to be a decentralised, immutable system for storing sensitive data.
+Decentralised databases such as blockchain definitely have the potential to be used in a wide range of applications.
 However, it remains to be seen whether the promises made can be delivered, as the technologies are not yet ready for mass adoption.
-Thus, in the future, we may use other systems and databases that can counter the general trends of data ecosystems.
-However, it should also be noted that for most people, keeping their own data is less of a problem and digital ecosystems convince with simplicity and strong marketing.
+Therefore, in the future, we may use other systems and databases that can counter the general trends of data ecosystems.
+However, it should also be noted that for most people, keeping their own data is less of a problem, and digital ecosystems appeal through simplicity and strong marketing.

 Virtual and Augmented Reality (VR & AR)

-Virtual and augmented reality (VR & AR) are merging the physical and digital worlds.
+Virtual and Augmented Reality (VR & AR) are merging the physical and digital worlds.
 While VR enables immersive digital experiences, AR adds digital components to our physical world.
 From gaming and entertainment to education, virtual offices and virtual doctor visits, these technologies offer a new level of human interaction.
-In recent years, better and better systems have been introduced.
-However, most VR & AR headsets still have a comparatively poor user experience with low battery life, comparatively poor resolutions, and are still limited with computing capacity.
-However, great advances are expected in 8-10 years that can also enable concepts like the Metaverse, where high-resolution virtual worlds can be entered with a better user experience.
+Better and better systems have been introduced in recent years.
+However, most VR & AR headsets still have a comparatively poor user experience with low battery life, comparatively poor resolutions and still limited processing power.
+However, major advances are expected in the next 8-10 years, enabling concepts such as the Metaverse, where high-resolution virtual worlds can be entered with a better user experience.

 Metaverse & Immersive Media

-The metaverse is something like an evolution of the Internet, an all-encompassing virtual universe that connects multiple realities and allows everyone to create or enter their own virtual reality.
-The combination of physical and virtual reality offers unlimited possibilities for work, education, socializing and entertainment.
-The goal is to provide users with virtual universes in which infinite possibilities are available and they do not have to abide by physical laws.
-You can copy things, create things, there is no wear and tear and there are no limitations.
-It is quite possible that in the next 15-20 years virtual realities will emerge where we will subsequently spend a large part of our lives from work to social exchanges or vacations and experiences.
+The Metaverse is an evolution of the Internet, an all-encompassing virtual universe that connects multiple realities and allows anyone to create or enter their own virtual reality.
+The combination of physical and virtual reality offers unlimited possibilities for work, education, socialising and entertainment.
+The goal is to provide users with virtual universes where the possibilities are limitless and the laws of physics do not apply.
+You can copy things, you can create things, there is no wear and tear and no limits.
+It is quite possible that in the next 15-20 years virtual realities will emerge in which we will spend a large part of our lives, from work to social interaction or holidays and experiences.

 Social media and social networks

-Social media platforms and networks have fundamentally changed human communication.
-Today we date differently, we date differently, and even undersocial interactions have been replaced by likes and comments.
-Social media has also changed the world of business, enabling new business models and marketing strategies, and creating social trends that have influenced politics and society.
-Their impact even on our brains and cognitive abilities is a testament to the power of digital platforms and we can expect that technologies that will enhance interactions and experiences (e.g. 3D worlds) will lead to a growing impact of social media on business and society.
+Social media platforms and networks have fundamentally changed the way people communicate.
+We now date differently, we meet differently, and even unsocial interactions have been replaced by likes and comments.
+Social media has also transformed the business world, enabling new business models and marketing strategies, and creating social trends that have influenced politics and society.
+Its impact even on our brains and cognitive abilities is a testament to the power of digital platforms, and we can expect that technologies that enhance interactions and experiences (e.g. 3D worlds) will lead to a growing impact of social media on business and society.

 Advanced chips and quantum computing

-The world is controlled by small chips made of silicon.
-With current advances in the design of computer chips and quantum computers, a new era of problem-solving capabilities can be ushered in.
-For example, quantum computers are able to process complex computations exponentially faster than classical computers because they are not bound to 0 and 1 but can take on an infinite number of states.
-As a result, many expect breakthroughs in cryptography, materials research, and medicine, but also in complex modeling for pharmaceuticals and business.
-We are on the threshold of the quantum age and have the prospect of a technological revolution comparable to the discovery of electricity, because many things that are still out of reach for us now, because computers are still too slow and expensive, would then be within reach.
+The world is run by tiny silicon chips.
+Recent advances in the design of computer chips and quantum computers could usher in a new era of problem solving.
+For example, quantum computers can perform complex computations exponentially faster than classical computers because they are not bound to 0 and 1, but can take on an infinite number of states.
+As a result, many expect breakthroughs in cryptography, materials research and medicine, as well as complex modelling for pharmaceuticals and business.
+We are on the threshold of the quantum age and have the prospect of a technological revolution comparable to the discovery of electricity, because many things that are out of our reach today because computers are still too slow and too expensive will be within our reach.
 However, it should also be said that it may be several decades before quantum computers are small enough and powerful enough for this revolution in computing.

 Robotics, drones and autonomous systems

-Robots, drones and autonomous systems are no longer just science fiction; they are already driving on our streets or helping in nursing homes.
+Robots, drones and autonomous systems are no longer the stuff of science fiction; they are already driving on our roads or helping in care homes.
 These technologies have a wide range of applications, from logistics and agriculture to manufacturing and emergency response.
-Boston Dynamics is perhaps one of the best known examples, which clearly shows what has happened in robotics in the last 10 years.
+Boston Dynamics is perhaps one of the most high-profile examples of what has happened in robotics in the last 10 years.
 However, it is important to understand that there are still many solutions to be found.
-Robotics is very complex because it requires a variety of algorithms, it depends on new materials and it is an interplay of interchanging technologies.
-Therefore, the progress is great, but it will take a long time for truly complex and autonomous humanoid robots to truly replace workers.
+Robotics is very complex because it requires a large number of algorithms, it depends on new materials and it is a combination of different technologies.
+So progress is great, but it will be a long time before truly complex and autonomous humanoid robots really replace workers.
 (Sorry Elon Musk, that’s the truth).

 Space Technology

-Everybody wants to go into space.
-While it is not the goal of space technology, it is a possibility that results from it.
-In recent years, this sector has made extraordinary strides, from reusable rockets and satellite technology to ambitious explorations of Mars.
-Space tourism, asteroid mining, and the prospect of off-planet colonies are transcending the realm of science fiction and becoming tangible possibilities.
-In a much more practical sense, many technologies are being developed that also have applications on Earth.
-But with the increasing commercialization of space, a new era is dawning where we may see space stations in the next 20-30 years or the first settlements on the Moon or Mars in 50 years.
+Everyone wants to go into space.
+This is not the goal of space technology, but it is a possibility that arises from it.
+In recent years, the sector has made extraordinary progress, from reusable rockets and satellite technology to the ambitious exploration of Mars.
+Space tourism, asteroid mining and the prospect of off-planet colonies are moving beyond the realm of science fiction and becoming tangible possibilities.
+In a much more practical sense, many technologies are being developed that have applications on Earth.
+But the increasing commercialisation of space is ushering in a new era where we may see space stations in the next 20-30 years, or the first settlements on the Moon or Mars in 50 years.

 3D printing and additive manufacturing

-3D printing or additive manufacturing can be used in so many areas.
-Additive manufacturing has the potential to democratize the production of products by enabling low-cost customization of products, so-called “rapid prototyping,” and easy fabrication of complex structures.
-For example, complete houses can currently already be printed, we can make bones and organs in a 3D printer, or mass produce complex materials for aircraft bars and car manufacturing. , 3D printing has the ability to revolutionize numerous industries, accelerate innovation, and challenge traditional production and supply chain models.
+3D printing, or additive manufacturing, can be used in so many areas.
+Additive manufacturing has the potential to democratise product manufacturing by enabling low-cost product customisation, or ‘rapid prototyping’, and the easy production of complex structures.
+For example, we can already print entire houses, 3D print bones and organs, and mass-produce complex materials for airplane fuselages and automobiles.
+3D printing has the potential to revolutionise many industries, accelerating innovation and challenging traditional manufacturing and supply chain models.

 Smart Cities & Urban Tech

-Smart cities usually represent a vision of urban spaces where life is sustainable, efficient and people-centered.
-To enable a smart city, many factors and technologies play together – from IoT for measurement and AI for evaluation and control to Big Data analytics for planning.
-Whether it’s urban services, sustainability, or quality of life, technologies can be applied everywhere to improve our lives.
-For example, more and more sensors and computers are being used for intelligent transportation systems, smart grids which are specifically needed for renewable energy, automated waste management and advanced security.
-All over the world, cities are growing and this combination of technology is helping to control problems ranging from overpopulation and pollution to infrastructure maintenance.
+Smart cities typically represent a vision of urban spaces where life is sustainable, efficient and people-centred.
+Many factors and technologies come together to create a smart city – from IoT for measurement, to AI for evaluation and control, to big data analytics for planning.
+Whether it’s urban services, sustainability or quality of life, technologies can be applied everywhere to improve our lives.
+For example, more and more sensors and computers are being used for intelligent transport systems, smart grids needed for renewable energy, automated waste management and advanced security.
+Cities around the world are growing and this combination of technologies is helping to manage problems such as overpopulation, pollution and infrastructure maintenance.

 AgTech for the agriculture of the future

-With the growing challenge of global food security, technologies that increase the efficiency and sustainability of agriculture are more important than ever.
-From crop sensors, to smoke detectors in forests and satellite imagery to manage land and water.
-The applications of AI, drones, automation, and even data are vast.
-With increasing urbanization, vertical farming and indoor farming solutions will also be which will become important in providing basic food for the population with increasing loss of agricultural land and difficult weather conditions.
+With the growing challenge of global food security, technologies that make agriculture more efficient and sustainable are more important than ever.
+From crop sensors to smoke detectors in forests and satellite imagery for land and water management.
+The applications of AI, drones, automation and even data are vast.
+With increasing urbanisation, vertical farming and indoor farming solutions will also become important in providing basic food for populations facing increasing loss of arable land and challenging weather conditions.

 BioTech & Genomics

 Biotechnology and genomics have opened new frontiers in healthcare and life sciences.
-Gene manipulation technologies such as CRISPR and advances in synthetic biology have made personalized medicine and genetic engineering a reality.
-These technologies have the potential to revolutionize our approach to disease, longevity, and even the nature of life itself, and already Corona Medicine has shown that medicine could be found in a very short time.
-Personalized medicine based on genes will also play a role in the future.
+Gene editing technologies such as CRISPR and advances in synthetic biology have made personalised medicine and genetic engineering a reality.
+These technologies have the potential to revolutionise our approach to disease, longevity and even the nature of life itself, and Corona Medicine has already shown that medicine could be found in a very short time.
+Personalised medicine based on genes will also play a role in the future.

 Regenerative Medicine & Land Longevity

-Regenerative medicine has the tantalizing potential to repair or replace damaged cells, tissues and organs.
-This field is taking advantage of advances in stem cell research, tissue engineering and, increasingly, 3D bioprinting (3D printing with organic materials).
-For example, it would be possible to make organ transplants obsolete and print organs themselves.
-Or it would be possible to stop or reverse degenerative diseases such as Alzheimer’s.
+Regenerative medicine has the tantalising potential to repair or replace damaged cells, tissues and organs.
+The field is taking advantage of advances in stem cell research, tissue engineering and, increasingly, 3D bioprinting (3D printing with organic materials).
+For example, it would be possible to eliminate the need for organ transplants and print organs themselves.
+Or it would be possible to halt or reverse degenerative diseases such as Alzheimer’s.
 These are all promises of regenerative medicine.
-Together with genomics and other technological possibilities, this could lead to a healthier life, possibly even prolong life or even make us immortal, if we could manage to regenerate and heal cells completely.
-The implications for us humans and the world would be enormous and thousands of ethical questions would also arise from this.
+Together with genomics and other technological advances, this could lead to healthier lives, possibly even longer lives, or even immortality if we could manage to regenerate and heal cells completely.
+The implications for humanity and the world would be enormous and would raise thousands of ethical questions.

 Neural Interfaces & Brain-Computer Interfaces (BCI)

-Neural interfaces and brain-computer interfaces (BCI) represent the next level of interaction between humans and machines.
-What if we could establish direct communication between the human brain and all the external electronic devices?
-Possible applications range from improved control of prosthetic limbs, to enhancing human cognitive abilities.
-Although development is still at a relatively early stage, the possibilities are tantalizing and the implications profound.
-As these technologies evolve, we may have to redefine what it means to be human in a world where minds and machines are increasingly intertwined, and also draw the line, because advanced algorithms would then make it possible to make a human completely manipulable.
+Neural interfaces and brain-computer interfaces (BCI) represent the next level of human-machine interaction.
+What if we could establish direct communication between the human brain and all external electronic devices?
+Potential applications range from improved control of prosthetic limbs to enhancing human cognitive abilities.
+Although development is still at a relatively early stage, the possibilities are tantalising and the implications profound.
+As these technologies develop, we may have to redefine what it means to be human in a world where mind and machine are increasingly intertwined, and also draw a line in the sand, as advanced algorithms would make it possible to make a human being completely manipulable.

 Nanotechnology

-Nanotechnology, the science of manipulating matter at the atomic and molecular level, offers enormous potential in diverse industries.
-Most advances currently we see in the development of new materials, the improvement of medicine or the advancement of electronics.
-But nanotechnology could offer solutions to some of the world’s biggest challenges like tiny robots that live inside our bodies and heal us or kill cancer cells.
+Nanotechnology, the science of manipulating matter at the atomic and molecular level, offers enormous potential in a wide range of industries.
+Most of the advances we see today are in developing new materials, improving medicine or advancing electronics.
+But nanotechnology could provide solutions to some of the world’s biggest challenges, such as tiny robots that live inside our bodies and heal us or kill cancer cells.
 We could also use nanobots to clean our lakes and fight pollution.
-If we see more than 30+ years into the future then all these scenarios would be possible.
+If we look more than 30 years into the future, all these scenarios are possible.

 Materials Science

-Advanced materials such as graphene with its remarkable strength and conductivity, metamaterials that can manipulate electromagnetic waves, and self-healing materials are not only transforming established industries such as electronics, aerospace, and energy, but also enabling new industries.
+Advanced materials such as graphene with its remarkable strength and conductivity, metamaterials that can manipulate electromagnetic waves, and self-healing materials are not only transforming established industries such as electronics, aerospace and energy, but also enabling new ones.
 As we continue to discover and develop new materials with unique properties, there are no limits to our imagination in shaping future technologies.
-Countries like China, in particular, are betting big on the development of new materials, as most of these are also for the Green Transition, or the replacement of rare earths, and form the basis for disruptive changes in markets or disruptive innovations.
+Countries such as China, in particular, are betting big on the development of new materials, most of which are also aimed at the green transition or the replacement of rare earths, and which form the basis of disruptive market changes or disruptive innovations.

 Green technologies and renewable energies

-Green technologies and renewable energy are an important step toward sustainability and a cleaner, greener future and green economy.
-Innovations in this area range from advanced solar, wind and hydropower technologies to breakthrough developments in hydrogen energy and carbon capture.
-While not all countries include nuclear energy among the green technologies, there are big changes there, too, to modular reactors with passive safety and much lower costs for operation or even without the massive nuclear waste proboem.
-Another interesting technology to watch in 10-20+ years will be nuclear fusion, which will have taken a step forward and we will be closer to mastering the power of the sun on our planet.
+Green technologies and renewable energy are an important step towards sustainability and a cleaner, greener future and economy.
+Innovations in this area range from advanced solar, wind and hydro technologies to breakthroughs in hydrogen energy and carbon capture.
+While not all countries include nuclear power among the green technologies, there are big changes here too, towards modular reactors with passive safety and much lower operating costs, or even without the massive nuclear waste problem.
+Another interesting technology to watch in 10-20+ years will be nuclear fusion, which will have taken a step forward and we will be closer to harnessing the power of the sun on our planet.

 Excursus: The existential question of “the singularity” event

 The technological singularity, a hypothetical point at which AI surpasses human intelligence, raises a profound existential question.
-This controversial concept highlights the potential of AI in combination with diverse of the aforementioned technologies and the need for ongoing dialogue about the ethical, social, and philosophical implications of these technological advances.
-We are slowly evolving into a time where technological innovations are exponentially having a greater impact on us.
-Not too long ago, the doubling of computing capacity was marginal and almost imperceptible to humans.
-But if we assume that a computer would be as intelligent as a human being and the development is equally rapid, then this computer would be twice as intelligent in 2 years and 1024 times as intelligent as a human being after 20 years.
-Thus an artificial intelligence following the same Moores’s law would become more than 1,099,511,627,776 times more intelligent within a human life of 80 years than a human could ever be.
+This controversial concept highlights the potential of AI in combination with several of the aforementioned technologies and the need for an ongoing dialogue about the ethical, social and philosophical implications of these technological advances.
+We are slowly moving into an era where technological innovation is having an exponentially greater impact on us.
+Not so long ago, a doubling of computing power was marginal and almost imperceptible to humans.
+But if we assume that a computer would be as intelligent as a human being, and that the rate of development is the same, then that computer would be twice as intelligent as a human being in 2 years, and 1024 times as intelligent as a human being in 20 years.
+Thus, an artificial intelligence following the same Moore’s Law would become more than 1,099,511,627,776 times more intelligent than a human could ever be within a human lifetime of 80 years.

 Concluding Thoughts

-These technological megatrends are not only shaping our world right now, they are also creating a new completely unknown world.
-No one 15 years ago would have dared to say that we won’t meet people anymore because we spend more than 3.5 hours a day looking at a small screen in our hands.
+These technological megatrends are not only shaping the world we live in now, they are also creating a new, completely unknown world.
+No one would have dared say 15 years ago that we wouldn’t be able to meet people because we spend more than 3.5 hours a day looking at a small screen in our hands.

-Each of these technologies brings unique opportunities and challenges, which underscores the need for a proactive and informed approach.
+Each of these technologies presents unique opportunities and challenges, underscoring the need for a proactive and informed approach.
 By understanding these trends and how they interact, we can use them to shape a future where technology serves as a tool for sustainable social progress, rather than an uncontrollable force that slowly tears us apart and uses our primate brains to manipulate us.
-Our actions today will determine whether we ride the wave of these technological revolutions or are swept along by them.
-The decision is up to us, our approach to technology and also what we consider “desirable”.
+Our actions today will determine whether we ride the wave of these technological revolutions or be swept away by them.
+The decision is up to us, our attitude to technology and what we consider “desirable”.

 Benjamin Talin, a serial entrepreneur since the age of 13, is the founder and CEO of MoreThanDigital, a global initiative providing access to topics of the future.
 As an influential keynote speaker, he shares insights on innovation, leadership, and entrepreneurship, and has advised governments, EU commissions, and ministries on education, innovation, economic development, and digitalization.
 With over 400 publications, 200 international keynotes, and numerous awards, Benjamin is dedicated to changing the status quo through technology and innovation. #bethechange Stay tuned for MoreThanDigital Insights - Coming soon!